OlivierLD/JOB/README.md

 Below are the detailed steps of the process.

 The Java class to start from is `JavaHardNativeInterface.java`.
-See the header file `jhard.h`, and its corresponding implementation `jard.c`.
+See the header file `jhard.h`, and its corresponding implementation `jhard.c`.

 ---
 ## To build it